 Squeezer doesn't offer a proxy server either to inject your CSS changes, or trigger reloads when your JS/HTML (or other assets like Python/PHP) changes.
 Quite simply Squeezer is the most minimal task manager.

 If you only need to compile one type of code, then perhaps this is the GUI utility you've dreamed off.
 Just drag in the parent file, and it'll recompile on saves or perform a single compile.
 The problem is, I don't know anyone who works like this.

 Lastly, it's worth mentioning that Squeezer is the cheapest of the GUI utilities.

 Several things jumped out at me while writing this review:

-- The one day trial for a development utility is feels mildly insulting.
+- The one day trial for a development utility feels mildly insulting.
 I wanted to test the software and found myself against the gun to test it.
 I'm unwilling to pay $15 for something that I'm unable to even test drive properly.
-In fact, I may have even missed settings and may have some inaccurate information in this review.
+In fact, I may have missed settings and may have some inaccurate information in this review.

 - Squeezer is not as easy to setup as CodeKit or Prepros nor does it have an easy way to specify multiple paths for individual file types.

 - Little documentation, no real support to speak of and a few "mystery" options that'd require me looking at the code to see what they do.
 I didn't have time to test all options.
 My review contains more information about Squeezer than its documentation.

 - Even at almost half the price of its competition and functionality, it's not a viable utility outside of the most bare-bones projects.

 - Image optimization actually managed to INCREASE file sizes of many PNGs and JPGs run through ImageOptim and proceeds to overwrite them with the larger files.
 If image optimization is increasing the file size, then it shouldn't bother to apply changes.